rama-adi/maibot-wa/README.md

 1. Check existing GitHub issues
 2. Create a new issue with detailed information
 3. Contact the maintainer for urgent matters

-## 🔄 Updates

-The bot automatically syncs with the latest Maimai game data and gate information.
-Database migrations handle schema updates seamlessly.

 ---